databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 # Leveraging Randomized Testing with SQLsmith to Uncover Bugs

 Testing plays a crucial role in the development and maintenance of database systems.
-It not only verifies correctness of functionality but also uncovers potential issues to ensure performance and stability with each change and release.
-Databend’s CI already supports various test types including:
+It helps verify functionality correctness and proactively identify potential issues to maintain performance and stability.
+Databend’s CI already supports these test types:

 - **Unit Tests**: Validate functionality of minimum testable code units like functions and modules.
 Ensure they execute and return expected results.
 - **SQL Logic Tests**: Verify SQL syntax and logic correctness via test cases.
 Cover different query scenarios to ensure queries run properly in all situations.